2020 has been all about bad news. Consequently, the problem with keyword blacklists has turned into a nightmare for many

 The trick is, unlike in the past years, the foreseeable future of contextual targeting, at least in the premium editorial segment will develop around proprietary publishers’ tech offering content-level granularity for assessment and verification.

 However, while many of these may still be in development around Q1 2021, a working solution will imply making the most of existing content taxonomy solutions & tools on the market.

 As for the sentiment analysis and emotion mining, the hype around either terms is exceeding their actual effectiveness so far, and hardly any market players are ready to invest & develop MVP in this niche yet.

 The truth is, while the market is obviously craving for a “magic pill” that could help reach and engage a specific target customer anytime, on any platform, the pandemic-driven consumption patterns are yet to be uncovered, if any.

 Adoption of Global Standardization Initiatives

-Aiming to take more control over their spent advertising budgets, i.e. fight against ad fraud, measure video ad exposure more efficiently & improve ad matching, it’s expected that brands will be putting more effort into enforcement of adoption of the global standardization initiatives.
+Aiming to foster customers’ trust and take more control over their spent advertising budgets, i.e. fight against ad fraud, measure video ad exposure more efficiently & improve ad matching, it’s expected that brands will be putting more effort into enforcement of adoption of the global standardization initiatives.

 These may include, among other things:

 - Cross-media duration weighting

 Here’s an interesting thing: in spite of the recent scrutinies into ads.txt and how it can be manipulated, the global adoption of both the ads.txt & sellers.json has already become the new normal in digital advertising.